scrapinghub/aile/README.md

 The problem of detecting repeating patterns in streams is known as *motif discovery* and most of the literature about it seems to be published in the field of genetics.

+Right now there are two algorithms: MEME and Profile HMM

+## MEME
-Right now there is an initial and slow implementation of the [MEME](http://meme-suite.org/) algorithm, as described in the following papers:
+An initial and slow implementation of the [MEME](http://meme-suite.org/) algorithm, as described in the following papers:

 - Unsupervised learning of multiple motifs in biopolymers using